AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Related Works

-\paragraph{AIGI Detection via VLM.} VLMs excel at image-text semantic understanding, a capability that remains reliable under common post-processing and helps distinguish semantically implausible fakes, making them attractive for AIGI detection.
+\paragraph{AIGI Detection via VLM.} VLMs excel at image-text semantic understanding, a capability that remains reliable under post-processing and helps distinguish semantically implausible fakes, making them attractive for AIGI detection.
 Early work UnivFD~\cite{ojha2023towards} employs the VLM model CLIP~\cite{clip} as a backbone to improve generalizability, followed by methods~\cite{liu2024forgery,tan2024c2p} that further adapt CLIP for AIGI detection.
-With the emergence of large VLMs (LVLMs), subsequent studies increasingly rely on scaling datasets and labels: FakeShield~\cite{xu2025fakeshield} aggregates six datasets and, with GPT-4o-annotated defect regions and rationales, performs supervised fine-tuning; FakeVLM~\cite{SpotFake} builds FakeClue dataset from five sources and employs three pretrained VLMs for aggregated annotation; IVY-Fake~\cite{zhang2025ivy}, LEGION~\cite{legion}, BusterX++~\cite{wen2025busterx++}, Forensic-Chat~\cite{lin2025seeing}, VLM-Defake~\cite{ji2025towards}, and AIGI-Holmes~\cite{li2025aigi} further expand coverage across generators, datasets, and forgery types via expert annotations or cross-LLM validation.
-Overall, current VLM-based detectors prioritize aggressive dataset aggregation and high-fidelity labels, incurring substantial annotation and computational cost while offering uncertain gains in real deployment.
-A further concern is benchmark overlap (“in-domaining”): when overlapping or closely related generators appear in both training and evaluation, reported improvements may largely reflect memorization rather than genuine out-of-distribution robustness.
-By contrast, our AlignGemini shows that a simplified corpus with lightweight supervision is sufficient to train complementary semantic and pixel-artifact branches, avoiding such overlap and yielding stronger generalization.
+With the emergence of large VLMs, later studies increasingly rely on scaling datasets and labels: FakeShield~\cite{xu2025fakeshield} aggregates six datasets and, with GPT-4o-annotated defect regions and rationales; FakeVLM~\cite{SpotFake} builds FakeClue dataset from five sources and employs three pretrained VLMs for aggregated annotation; IVY-Fake~\cite{zhang2025ivy}, LEGION~\cite{legion}, BusterX++~\cite{wen2025busterx++}, Forensic-Chat~\cite{lin2025seeing}, VLM-Defake~\cite{ji2025towards}, and AIGI-Holmes~\cite{li2025aigi} further expand coverage across generators, datasets, and forgery types via expert annotations or cross-LLM validation. \textbf{Overall, existing VLM-based detectors largely rely on large-scale datasets and high-fidelity supervision, incurring substantial annotation costs and introducing the risk of benchmark in-domaining, where overlapping or closely related generators appear in both training and evaluation, potentially overstating true generalization performance.} In contrast, \emph{AlignGemini demonstrates that, under the Task-Model Alignment principle, large-scale training data and fine-grained annotation are not prerequisites for generalization.}